 - Phase II (2014/2016) – roll out of the process and capacity building tools with SbS NGOs in an additional 10 countries, with a focus on strategic planning and the development of resource mobilisation strategies.

 - Phase III (2016/18) – extension of the programme to a further 7 SbS NGOs in the region.
 Consolidation and further sharing of lessons learned across the ISSA network.

-Learning from the programme is being shared across the network and is helping to inform OSF’s future investments in capacity building of the ISSA network, in accordance with its 2016-2020 strategy and its commitment to developing strong, independent SbS organisations.
-The programme complements INTRAC’s ongoing research into issues of CSO sustainability.
+Learning from the programme was shared across the network with the aim of informing OSF’s future investments in capacity building of the ISSA network, in accordance with its 2016-2020 strategy and its commitment to developing strong, independent SbS organisations.
+The programme continues to complement INTRAC’s ongoing research into issues of CSO sustainability.

 The Step by Step programme was launched in 1994 by George Soros, founder of the Open Society Foundations.
-It was inspired by emerging research on the lifelong economic and social benefits of quality early childhood development and has grown into an independent network of early childhood NGOs united in their vision to promote the right of each child to meet his or her full potential.
+It was inspired by emerging research on the lifelong economic and social benefits of quality early childhood development and has grown into an independent network of early childhood NGOs united in their vision to promote the right of each child to meet their potential.